AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 * Fallback when querying nested fragments:

-  * If a given variation does not exist in a nested fragment, then the **Master** variation would be returned.
+  * If the requested variation does not exist in a nested fragment, then the **Master** variation will be returned.

 ## Persisted Queries (Caching) {#persisted-queries-caching}